-Active Military GPA Success Scholarship - As of October 1, 2017, new Active Military undergraduate students pursuing a program with Fremont University receive a discount of \$117 per quarter credit hour, for a total of \$5,265 per academic year.
-In their first 10-week term, all new Active Military undergraduate students may be awarded an additional \$117 per quarter credit hour in scholarships for each quarter hour they attend, to offset any out of pocket expenses.
+Active Military GPA Success Scholarship - New Active Military students pursuing a program with Fremont University receive a discount of \$125 (undergraduate) / \$227 (graduate) per quarter credit hour, for a total of \$5,265 per academic year.
+In their first 10-week term, all new Active Military students may be awarded an additional \$117 per quarter credit hour in Active Military GPA Success Scholarships for each quarter hour they attend, to offset any out of pocket expenses.
 After the first 10-week term, they may continue to receive this scholarship, up to \$5,265 per academic year, if they meet the following eligibility requirements: